-- On iPhone, add the Shazam widget to identify music from the Today View.
+- On iPhone or iPad, add the Shazam widget to identify music in the Today View.

-- Use Shazam on your Apple Watch or Wear OS device to Shazam tracks
+- Use Shazam on your Apple Watch to Shazam tracks.

 - To identify music from the menu bar of your Mac, get Shazam for Mac from the Mac App Store.